-During the fiscal year ended December 31, 2019, Bruce Brown, Fred B. Davenport, Jr., Robert O. Kraft, and Cornelius P. McCarthy III served as members of our Compensation Committee.
-Mr. Brown and Mr. McCarthy each served as a member of our Compensation Committee for a portion of the fiscal year.
+During the fiscal year ended December 31, 2020, Fred B. Davenport, Jr., Robert O. Kraft, and Cornelius P. McCarthy III served as members of our Compensation Committee.
 No current member of our Compensation Committee is or has been our current or former officer or employee.
-None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our Compensation Committee during the fiscal year ended December 31, 2019.
+None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our Compensation Committee during the fiscal year ended December 31, 2020.